top of page

 The initial studies determined that the most viable option for replacing the existing center was to relocate the buildings and grounds operations to the existing and abandoned Metro Building, to raze the existing buildings and grounds and construct a new service center in its place.

-The proposed building is a 40,359 square foot, single-story building with a high-volume lobby space to accommodate 2,000-plus visitors a day and up to 400 visitors at any one time.
+The proposed building is a 40,359 SF, single-story building with a high-volume lobby space to accommodate 2,000-plus visitors a day and up to 400 visitors at any one time.

 Primary considerations in the design of the facility were customer flow, access to services, visibility and safety of employees, and providing a comfortable place for all.
 The lobby is the centerpiece of the facility with customer service desks, testing and camera functions.
 The design organized all back of house functions behind the supervisors’ offices.
 The solution to maintaining high levels of movement, clear visual access to signage and queuing displays was to position the main entrance at one end of the long axis of the lobby space.